SUNDAY, 18 MARCH 2007

 An idea hit me a few days ago: Everyone is vulnerable.
 Everyone.
 There is not a single soul on this planet who is not vulnerable in some way, at some or other time.

-This may compel one to recognize that we are all in trouble – or in slightly alternative wording, that we are all fucked.
+This may compel one to recognise that we are all in trouble – or in slightly alternative wording, that we are all fucked.
 Is it not so?

 Only one possibility remains: to look out for each other.